 Zoom on the Generac GP6500

-In a nutshell, the Generac GP6500 is a portable generator mostly geared towards:
+In summary, the Generac GP6500 is a portable generator especially useful for:

 - Professionals in need of safely powering high-intensity work or lighting equipment

 In the sections ahead, the power characteristics, availability of various outlets, the portability, and any additional features of the device shall be discussed, including its emission compliance information.

 Power & Run Time

 The Generac GP6500 houses a 389 cc Generac OHV 4-stroke engine, which provides 120/240V, consumes gasoline and delivers a running wattage of 6500W along with a peak wattage of 8125W.